Valentino Blake: Tennessee Titans

-On March 17, 2016, Blake signed with the Tennessee Titans, reuniting him with former Steelers defensive coordinator Dick Lebeau.
+On March 17, 2016, Blake signed with the Tennessee Titans, reuniting him with former Steelers defensive coordinator Dick LeBeau.

 New York Giants

 On March 20, 2017, Blake signed with the New York Giants.
 On August 23, 2017, the Giants placed Blake on the Reserve/Exempt list after leaving practice.
 He was released on September 2, 2017.

 On September 5, 2017, Blake announced his retirement from the NFL.

+Saskatchewan Roughriders

+Blake was signed by the Saskatchewan Roughriders on January 30, 2019.